No. 12 Villanova hands No. 17 Texas first loss 68-64

 BIG PICTURE

 Villanova: The Wildcats won in their first trip to Texas since winning the 2018 national championship in San Antonio.
-They did it with clutch play from senior leaders Gillespie and Samuels that can carry teams through tight games and a huge, physical push from sophomore Robinson-Earl.
+They did it with clutch play from senior leaders Gillespie and Samuels that can carry teams through tight games and a huge, physical push from sophomores Robinson-Earl and Moore.
 Gillespie squirmed away from two defenders to snare the late inbounds pass that set up his first free throws.

+“You could tell the kids what to do, but when the kids have been there, they know what to do,” Villanova coach Jay Wright said.
+“Jermaine had big-time drives at the end of the shot clock.”

 Texas: The Longhorns have been impressive early but let a chance for what could have been their biggest win so far slip away.
 Shooting guard Andrew Jones, who Smart says is his best shooter, was a non-factor with just 5 points on 2-of-10 shooting.
 Coleman, the MVP of the Maui Invitational, had a key turnover after Swider’s 3-pointer.